batistasilva/Lya-Comic-book/Start - Page-04.md

 ### 					     [ The Start - Page - 04 ]

-`👩‍🏫Mom:` Lya?
+`👩‍👓Mom:` Lya?
 Which one do you want: blue or green?

 `👩‍🏫Mom:` Lya?